Waimea Bay: Surfing

 In summer, Waimea typically has clear and calm water.

-In winter, large waves created by winter storms in the North Pacific make Waimea and other North Shore locations such as Pipeline and Sunset Beach premier surfing locations.
-These waves areand usually reach O'ahu's North Shore several days in advance of the storm arriving there, often coinciding with North Shore surfing contests.
+In winter, large waves created by winter storms in the North Pacific make Waimea and other North Shore locations such as Banzai Pipeline and Sunset Beach premier surfing locations.
+These waves usually reach Oʻahu's North Shore several days in advance of the storm arriving there, often coinciding with North Shore surfing contests.

 The surf break at Waimea Bay was significant in the development of big wave surfing.
 Larger surf at the bay went unridden for years until November 7, 1957 when a handful of surfers finally paddled out and rode the giant waves that break off the northern point of the bay.
 While the surf only breaks big several times a year, Waimea was the most prestigious big wave surf break in the world for decades.
 With the advent of tow-in surfing, more and more big wave breaks have been discovered that are far superior in quality to Waimea.
 However, the bay still holds a significant place even in today's world of big wave surfing.

 The Quiksilver Big Wave Invitational in Memory of Eddie Aikau takes place in Waimea Bay to honor the legendary surfer and the first lifeguard of the North Shore of Oahu.
 Since its inception in 1984, the tournament has only been held eleven times, due to a precondition that open-ocean swells reach a minimum height of 20 ft before the competition can be held.
 Open-ocean swells of this height generally translate to wave faces in the bay of 30 ft to 40 ft.
 The most recent tournament was in December 2024.

 On January 28, 1998, Hawaii issued its first ever "condition black" legally closing all North Shore beaches including Waimea Bay.
 The Quiksilver Big Wave Invitational in Memory of Eddie Aikau was canceled due to above-average behemoth surf.

 In popular culture

 The 1964 film Ride the Wild Surf and the Jan and Dean song "Ride the Wild Surf", which played at the end of the film and became a Top 20 National hit, made Waimea Bay famous.

 Waimea Bay is mentioned in the 1963 Beach Boys' song Surfin' U.S.A.

-Waimea Bay was not the primary filming location for the early 2000s television series Lost, although some scenes may have been shot in the park in the valley.
-(The downed plane was at Mokuleia at the end of Dillingham airstrip almost to road's end at Kaena Point.)
+Waimea Bay was not the primary filming location for the early 2000s television series Lost, although some scenes may have been shot in the park in the valley (the downed plane was at Mokuleia at the end of Dillingham airstrip almost to road's end at Kaena Point).
 The actual main location and filming area was at Kawailoa Beach, about 1/2 mile north of Pueana Point.

-Waimea Bay is mentioned in the 2009 Jimmy Buffett song Beautiful Swimmers.
+Waimea Bay is mentioned in the 2009 Jimmy Buffett song Beautiful Swimmers and the 2021 Old Dominion song Hawaii.